Oxford, Mississippi, is famous for its small-town charm.

 If you want to spend some time on the water, Sardis Lake is just 45 minutes away from Oxford.

-It was initially built as a flood control facility, but it is an immensely popular tourist spot now.
+Initially built as a flood control facility, it is a trendy tourist spot.

-If you want to fish or boat or just relax on the beach, you can do it all here.
+You can do it all here if you want to fish or boat or just relax on the beach.

-If you are looking for something in Oxford, you should visit Avent Park.
+If you want something in Oxford, you should visit Avent Park.

 It has a walking trail, sports fields, and several quiet spots, perfect for enjoying a picnic with your family.

 Planning on visiting the University of Mississippi and Rowan Oak?
 Ditch the car.